moderndeveloper-students/mastering-github-students-project/git-branch.md

   git branch
   ```

-should give a result that looks like this:
+which should give a result that looks like this:

   ```
   * master